Technology & Innovation

 Overview

-The Tech & Innovation COE doesn’t just respond to policy—we shape it.
+We don’t just respond to policy—we shape it.
 We act as the strategic architect for California’s digital economy, proactively establishing the conditions necessary for the next wave of “Golden State” breakthroughs.
-By providing the technical ground truth to policymakers, we ensure California remains the global standard for innovation.

 Policy, Initiatives & Partnerships